adjust/ios_sdk/README.md

 append them to your callbacks.
 If you haven't registered a callback for an event, these parameters won't even be read.

+You can read more about using URL callbacks, including a full list of available values, in our [callbacks guide][callbacks-guide].

 #### Track revenue

 If your users can generate revenue by tapping on advertisements or making